-This paper presents a new scoring algorithm for the SF-6D, one of the most popular preference-based health status measures.
-Previous algorithms suffer from a phenomenon called the 'floor' effect (i.e., lack of sensitivity of the instrument for detecting health gains of individuals whose baseline health is poor).
-Our algorithm expands the range of utility scores in such a way that the 'floor' effect vanishes.
-We get such a wider range thanks to the use of a lottery equivalent method through which preferences from a representative sample of Spanish general population are elicited.
+This working paper presents a new scoring algorithm for the SF-6D, one of the most popular preference-based health status measures.
+Previous algorithms suffer from a phenomenon called the floor effect (i.e., lack of sensitivity of the instrument for detecting health gains of individuals whose baseline health is poor).
+Our algorithm expands the range of utility scores in such a way that the floor effect vanishes.
+We get this wider range thanks to the use of a lottery equivalent method through which preferences are elicited from a representative sample of the Spanish general population.